 - Vanilla extract

-You can also buy a carton and simply add your own bourbon or rum.
+You can also buy a carton and simply add your own bourbon or types of rum.
 Either choice makes for a delicious holiday treat throughout the Christmas season.

 The Grinch Cocktail